 Central Lyon Preschool implements the Iowa Quality Preschool Program Standards.
-We received a verification visit the 2012-2013 school year that confirmed we are meeting these standards.
 Administrators, families, staff, and other routinely participating adults will be involved annually in a program evaluation that measures progress toward the program's goals and objectives.
 The annual evaluation process includes gathering evidence on all areas of program functioning, including policies and procedures, program quality, children's progress and learning, family involvement and satisfaction, and community awareness and satisfaction.
 This information helps us to assess how the program is meeting the needs of families and children, as well as to identify strengths and weaknesses.